ggutierrez1337/Year-of-the-Horse/README.md

 # Year-of-the-Horse
-A brief display using pictures of what the roadmap I wish to have for my future years.
+A brief display using pictures of what the roadmap I wish to have for my future years looks like.